morales-franco/IronBookStoreAuth/README.md

 # Business - Iron Book Store

+We create a simple system to test different authentication/authorization techniques.
+We want a system to retrieve books & users.
+Furthermore, a user should be able to register in the system (default roles: Administrator and GeneralManager) and the auth will be via Tokens.
+A user could have many roles.

 ### Books
 1. /api/books - GET - Authorize Roles: GeneralManager or Administrator
 1. /api/books/{bookId} - GET - Authorize Roles: GeneralManager or Administrator